Diet

 Can Guinea Pigs Eat All Fruits and Vegetables?

-Guinea pigs cannot eat all fruits and vegetables.
+Guinea pigs can’t eat all fruits and vegetables.
 To prevent diseases, take care of your guinea pig’s healthy diet.

-Some produce is toxic to your furry friend (potato or avocado), while others don’t have any nutritional value for guinea pigs (iceberg lettuce).
-And then again, some are very healthy for piggies (kiwi, apples, oranges, etc.).
+Some produce is toxic to your piggy (potato or avocado), while others don’t have any nutritional value (iceberg lettuce).
+And then again, some are very healthy for piggies like kiwi, apples, and oranges.

-Also, foods high in potassium can be dangerous for piggies with kidney issues.
-Too much potassium prevents piggies with kidney issues from filtering the excess from their body, which can kill them.
+Foods high in potassium can be dangerous for piggies with kidney issues.
+Too much potassium prevents them from filtering the excess from their body, which can be fatal.

 Final Thoughts

-Base your pet’s diet on fiber and pellets, designed to provide the best proportion of nutrients your guinea pig needs daily.
-The recommended amount that guinea pigs eat is between 1/4 and 1/2 of a cup of mixed vegetables and fruits per day.
+Base your pet’s diet on fiber from hay and pellets designed to provide the best proportion of daily nutrients.
+The recommended amount of mixed vegetables and fruits is between 1/4 and 1/2 cup per day.

-Regardless of the type of fruit that’s on the safe list for your guinea pig, never feed your pet the same foods every day.
-Instead, mix different types of fresh tasty fruits as sweet treats, and vegetables daily.
+Never feed your pet the same foods every day.
+Instead, mix different types of fresh fruits as sweet treats and rotate vegetables daily.

-Watermelon (or some other fruit) should be on the menu only once or twice a week.
+Watermelon should be on the menu only once or twice a week.